Possible quantum liquid crystal phases of helium monolayers

 Let us discuss the nature of the C2 phase in more detail.
-If it is a commensurate solid stabilized by a periodic potential from the first layer as was originally anticipated~\cite{bDensityRatioComment}, we should assume the existence of sizable amount of zero-point defectons (ZPDs)~\cite{Andreev1982PLTP} such as vacancies, interstitials, dislocations, domain walls, etc., which move quantum mechanically in a fixed triangular lattice.
+If the periodic potential from the first layer plays an essential role, it would be a commensurate phase as was originally anticipated~\cite{bDensityRatioComment}.
+If so, we should assume the existence of a sizable amount of ZP defectons such as ZP vacancies, interstitials, and dislocation pairs.
+These pointlike defectons hop around quantum mechanically without breaking the translational quasi-long-range order.
 Otherwise, it is difficult to explain why the commensurate phase can be stabilized over a relatively wide density region of $w \equiv \Delta \rho_{\mathrm{C2}}/\rho_{\mathrm{C2}}\approx$~0.08--0.09 where we observed only the C2 anomaly and the growth of $T_{\mathrm{peak}}$ with increasing $\rho$.
-The neutron scattering data~\cite{Lauter1987CanJP,*Lauter1991PTSF} with ZYX substrate show a small but steep increase by 1.3--1.5\% of $\rho_1$ at densities near the L2-C2 coexistence and the C2 regions.
-This suggests a simultaneous compression of the first and second layers supporting the commensurate solid picture.
-It should, however, be noted that the neutron experiments were unsuccessful to detect Bragg peaks directly from the C2 phase.
-Also, we did not observe the two-stage transition.
-The former may be indicative of very large Debye Waller factor due to the weak oscillation amplitude of the periodic potential ($\sim0.5$~K~\cite{Nakamura}) and strong quantum fluctuations.
-The latter dose not necessarily exclude the two-step transition because the two successive peaks can easily merge into a broader single peak if the transition temperatures are close enough.
+The neutron scattering data~\cite{Lauter1987CanJP,*Lauter1991PTSF} with \textit{ZYX} substrate show a small but steep increase by 1.3\%--1.5\% of $\rho_1$ at densities near the L2-C2 coexistence and the C2 regions for both $^4$He and $^3$He.
+This suggests a simultaneous compression of the first and second layers supporting the commensurate phase picture.
+It should, however, be noted that the neutron experiments were unsuccessful to detect Bragg peaks directly from the C2 phase, though they may be masked with a large Debye-Waller factor due to strong quantum fluctuations.
+Another fundamental question of this picture is that, if the substrate potential corrugation is large enough to stabilize a commensurate phase, the transition nature should be modified so as to be size dependent acquiring Ising or first-order character, which is not consistent with our observation~\cite{Halperin-Nelson1978PRL,*NelsonHalperin1979PRB,*Young1979PRB}.